 All students must submit a physical examination within one year before participation in any sport.
 Physical examinations must be performed by a duly registered physician.
 An updated physical must be on file in the Nurse's Office prior to the start of the first tryout or season practice.

 If any injury or illness occurs during the season that requires medical attention, the student must have the attending physician write an official note to return to athletic participation.
 This note must be turned in to the Athletic Trainer and school nurse before the student may return to practice or games.
 This also applies to a player who was injured during a previous season.
 The note must be on file with the Catholic Memorial Nurse's Office before the start of a sports season in order to be eligible to participate in athletic competition.

 All athletes who have asthma, allergies, diabetes or a seizure disorder are required to communicate this medical issue to the school nurse and athletic trainer.
-Additionally, any student who is prescribed an inhaler, EpiPen, or other emergency medication is required to carry it on them at all times while participating in tryouts, practices or games.
-Parents will be required to provide the inhaler, Epi-Pen or other emergency medication so the athlete can carry it in their athletic bag or on their person.
+Additionally, any student who is prescribed an inhaler, EpiPen, or other emergency medication is required to carry it on them at all times while participating in school athletics.
+This includes during tryouts, practices, games, and during transportation to athletic facilities.
+Parents will be required to provide the inhaler, Epi-Pen or other emergency medication so the athlete can carry it on their person.
 It is recommended that parents provide a back-up supply of emergency medication to be held in the nurse's office.
 Coaches and trainers are CPR and first aid trained, and will provide care for basic injuries within the scope of their training.
 911 will be called in the case of severe illness or injury.

 If you have any questions regarding our program, please contact the Athletic Department at 617-469-8004 or the nurse at 617-469-8009.